 The Squad has adequate ventilation and breathability with open-cell foam at the top and bottom of the goggle.
 For the majority of skiing and riding, we didn't have any issues with fogging and our lenses stayed nice and clear.
 Gear reviewers like us like to push things to really test performance, and we found we were able to get our Squad lenses to fog up slightly, especially on the periphery of the lens, with aggressive skinning uphill.
 This wasn't surprising at all, as most goggles can't handle this, and the fogging didn't materialize until several minutes after we built up a heavy sweat.

 As a breathability and ventilation test, skinning uphill combined with our heavy breathing on a windless day virtually assured some fogging would occur with almost any goggle.
-For skiers and boarders who like to wear their goggles uphill, the Julbo Aerospace has the utmost ventilation with its unique push out lens system.
-And although the Squad has less breathability than some of our test goggles, it does possess more breathability than the Dragon NFX.
+For skiers and boarders who like to wear their goggles uphill, the Squad has less breathability than some of our test goggles, it does possess more breathability than others.
+Maybe the Squad is your happy medium when it comes to breathability?

 Comfortable with a hat or a helmet.

 Ease of Changing Lenses

-While the ease of lens swapping is far more difficult than the Anon M4 or the Smith IO Mag, it is comparable to many of the other models in the test.
-On the Squad, Smith uses a relatively traditional lens attachment system like that found on the Giro Blok and Zeal Nomad.
+While the ease of lens swapping is far more difficult than the magnetic goggles in our lineup, it is comparable to many of the other models in the test.
+On the Squad, Smith uses a relatively traditional lens attachment system.